-Procedure 1 To mount the T-IO-16 on DIN rail.
+Procedure 1 To mount the T-IO-34 on DIN rail.

-- Step 1 Remove the bottom I/O connector plug(s) that cover the plastic DIN locking clip. - Step 2 Position the T-IO-16 on the rail, tilting to hook DIN rail tabs over one edge of the DIN rail (Figure 1). - Step 3 Use a screwdriver to pry down the plastic locking clip, and push down and in on the unit, to force the clip to snap over the other edge of the DIN rail. - Step 4 Slide the unit on the DIN rail to connect its 20-position plug into the T-200/T-600 (or if used, another T-IO-16).
-If an NPB-PWR, NPB-PWR-UN, or T-IO-34 module is used, it mounts last.
-Make sure that all modules are firmly seated. - Step 5 Continue to mount all T-IO-16 modules, and if used, then the power supply module (NPB-PWR, etc.).
+- Step 1 Remove the bottom I/O connector plug(s) that cover the plastic DIN locking clip. - Step 2 Position the T-IO-34 on the rail, tilting to hook DIN rail tabs over one edge of the DIN rail (Figure 1). - Step 3 Use a screwdriver to pry down the plastic locking clip, and push down and in on the unit, to force the clip to snap over the other edge of the DIN rail.

-Step 6 To keep the final assembly together, secure at both ends with DIN rail end-clips provided by the DIN rail vendor.
+- Step 4 Slide the unit on the rail to connect its 20-position plug into the T-200/600 (or if used, T-IO-16).
+With all modules connected, the T-IO-34 is at one end.
+Make sure that all modules are firmly seated. - Step 5 To keep the final assembly together, secure at both ends with DIN rail end-clips provided by the DIN rail vendor.
 This also prevents the assembly from sliding on the DIN rail.
 See Figure 1.